myles-parfeniuk/esp32_SH1122/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Example
-This example draws the splash screen depicted at the top of this page.
+This example draws a string on a dark gray background.
 ```cpp
 #include <stdio.h>
 #include "SH1122Oled.hpp"